Listed buildings in Kettleshulme

-Kettleshulme is a civil parish in Cheshire East, England.
-It contains 18 buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Kettleshulme is a former civil parish in Cheshire East, England.
+It contained 18 buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the middle grade, and the others are at Grade II.
-Apart from the village of Kettleshulme, the parish is rural.
+Apart from the village of Kettleshulme, the parish was rural.
 Most of the listed buildings are houses, cottages, farmhouses, and farm cottages.
 The others are a former public house, a former mill, two bridges and a milestone.